Yquetzal/ccs2021/COVID.md

 # CCS2021 and COVID

-Update September 1, 2021: The event is maintained as a full-scale physicial event in Lyon.
-We are all eager to meet in person again!
+Update September 1, 2021: The event is maintained as a full-scale in person event in Lyon.
+We are all eager to meet in person again! (in addition to welcome online participants).

 You can get information about the COVID situation in France on [the french government website](https://www.diplomatie.gouv.fr/en/coming-to-france/coronavirus-advice-for-foreign-nationals-in-france/#sommaire_1), including the list of special rules by countries (Green, Orange, Red).